Newton's method for nonlinear mappings into vector bundles: Conclusion and future research

 \section{Conclusion and future research}

 In our study of Newton's method for a mapping $F:\X \to \E$ from a manifold into a vector bundle we have found a number of structural insights.
-The most basic distinction from the classical case is the need for a connection on $\E$ to render the Newton equation well defined.
-Together with a geometric version of Newton differentiability this already allows a local convergence theory of Newton's method.
+The most basic distinction from the classical case is the need for retractions $R_x$ on $\X$ and connections $Q_e$ on $\E$ to render the Newton steps well defined.
+Together with a geometric version of Newton-differentiability this already allows a local convergence theory of Newton's method.
 A Banach type version of a Riemannian metric can be used as a flexible framework to formulate superlinear convergence.

-For the development of further algorithmic strategies, like monitoring local convergence or globalization, vector back-transports are required.
+For the development of further algorithmic strategies, like monitoring local convergence or globalization, vector back-transports $\VT{y}{\leftarrow}$ on $\E$ are required.
 They make it possible to compare residuals from different fibres and to compute simplified Newton steps.
 We propose an affine covariant globalization scheme, which works purely with quantities that can be computed in terms of the domain $\X$.
 In the global regime, where residuals are not small, it is necessary that the employed connection is consistent with the vector back-transport in order to guarantee that the Newton direction is tangential to the algebraic Newton path.
-If $\E$ is the tangent bundle $T\X$ or the cotangent bundle $T^*\X$, then vector back-transports and connections can be derived from retractions on $\X$ by differentiation.
-In this way an algorithmic quantity on $\X$, a retraction, induces some geometric structure on $\X$, namely a connection.

 Our general approach can be used to tackle various classes of problems numerically, posed on manifolds of finite and infinite dimension and thus opens the door for future research.
 Possible applications are the simulation and optimal control of geometric variational problems and differential equations, problems of stationary action, or shape optimization.
 Depending on the structure of the problem, alternative globalization schemes can be devised, for example, residual based schemes or descent methods from nonlinear optimization.